Feb 28 2008

 Okay, but wait– what if the students who read this passage and “cheated” more weren’t so much cheating as they were saying “Oh yeah?
 I’ll show that Crick dude.
 I’ll do whatever the hell I want with this and skip the space bar.
 No free will, my ass!”

-One Response to “This is not a headline from “The Onion””
+One thought on “This is not a headline from “The Onion””

 Leave a Reply